 All our puppies will be Akc Registered unless otherwise stated.
-They will have they will have their 1st puppy shots, as well as multiple worming's before going to their new furever home's.
+They will have their 1st puppy shots, as well as multiple worming's before going to their new furever home's.

 Genetic Health Testing has been done on all of our adult dogs for: DM, EIC, Pra-Rcd3, & VWD1. (scroll down to read about each of these genetic issues Cardigan Corgi's could have).

 #corgisforsaleintexas #armnalegranchcorgis #cardiganwelshcorgi #corgisforsale #corgibreederintexas #corgipuppiesforsaleintexas #corgisforsaleinjacksonvilletexas #cardiganwelshcorgisforsaleinjacksonvilletexas#puppykissesrelievestress #lovemesomecorgis #corgibreeder #armnalegranchlocatedinjacksonvilletx

 Pet price is Limited Akc Registration: This means you are not planning on breeding your puppy once their full grown,